caltechlibrary/cold/presentations/presentation1.md

   - a toolbox for developing TypeScript applications
   - a compiler

-# Why Deno?
-Why not NodeJS?
+# Why Deno and not NodeJS?

 - ES6 modules (same as web browser)
 - Native support for TypeScript
 - Deno's rich standard library
-- Deno can cross compile TypeScript and JavaScript for macOS, Linux and Windows
+- Deno provides a cross compiler for macOS, Linux and Windows

 # Why TypeScript?

 - TypeScript is a superset of JavaScript
   - Less to learn, essentially an "up skill" of your JavaScript knowledge
-- Typed languages have advantages when developing more complex applications
+- Typed languages have advantages when working with structured data
 - Typed languages tend to do better when compiled

 # Why **compiled**?

 - Executables are trivial to install
-- Executables avoid library version problems
+- Static executables avoid library version problems
+- Improves performance over interpreted code
 - Simplifies (systemd) service configuration
-- Improves performance over interpreted code

-# Deno as toolbox

-- REPL
-- task manager
-- linter and formatter
-- package management
-- compiler

 # What is Dataset?

 - Dataset is a JSON object manager
-- Implemented at Caltech Library, available via GitHub
+- Implemented at Caltech Library, available on GitHub
   - <https://github.com/caltechlibrary/dataset>
 - Runs on Linux, macOS and Windows
 - Open Source under a BSD like license